DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world3.md

 "I...
 Have no idea about my own race.
 That's why I've been always alone.
-Because foreign gods, spirits and cryptids, all say: you're different."
+Because sidhes, spirits and cryptids, all say: you're different."

 "Demons too?"